Pasquale De Gregorio

-Pasquale De Gregorio is an Italian professional sailor born on 30 April 1941 in Rosciano (in the province of Pescara in Italy).
+Pasquale De Gregorio (born 30 April 1941 in Rosciano) is an Italian professional sailor.

 Biography

 A law graduate, he was a lawyer at the Bank of Italy for nearly 20 years.
-In 1988, at the age of 47, he left his job and career to devote himself entirely to sailing.
-He has won many regattas and set records.
+At the age of 47, he left his job and career to devote himself entirely to sailing.
 He finished third overall in the Around World Rally, a crewed round-the-world race, at the equator.
 In 2000, he placed 4th in Europe 1 NewMan Star in Class 2: 50-foot monohulls.

-On April 16, 2001, he finished the 2000-2001 Vendée Globe in fifteenth and was the last to successfully complete the course on his boat Wind Telecommunicazioni in 158 day 2 hrs 37 min or 65 days after the winner Michel Desjoyeaux although he was in an IMOCA 50 not 60 like all other finishers.
+On April 16, 2001, he finished the 2000-2001 Vendée Globe in fifteenth place and was the last to successfully complete the course on his boat Wind Telecommunicazioni in 158 day 2 hrs 37 min, 65 days after winner Michel Desjoyeaux although he was in an IMOCA 50 not 60 like all other finishers.